MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentapp_getproductreceiptasync_1023308114.md

 ## -parameters
 ### -param productId
-The unique identifier for the product that you specified this identifier when you submitted the app to the Windows Store
+The unique identifier for the product that you specified this identifier when you submitted the app to the Microsoft Store

 ## -returns
 An XML-formatted string that contains the receipt for the specified *productId.*